UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/README.md

 * Add an URL beneath QR-Code
 * Export Ratings
 * Change like/dislike counter to a single number
+* Ability to Delete old Data
+* Add a footer to pages
+* (Epic) Create a homepage that consists of
+>QR-Code instructions,
+>Ability to search by common name,
+>Bed Navigation
 ### Iteration 2
 * Leave Comments About a Flower
 * Allow a visitor to rate a flower